Partitioning, duality, and linkage disequilibria in the Moran model with recombination: Recombinators and sampling functions

-and the corresponding counting measure $ \lvert \{ X_{t,\A} = x \} \rvert$.
-Clearly, this counts how often one obtains sequence $x$ when performing the above procedure on a population $Z_t$ and all combinations of individuals are included.
-Let us emphasise that individuals are combined with replacement, that is, two or more blocks may come from the same individual.
-Therefore, the event $\{ X_{t,\A} = x \}$ may also be understood as the union of the independent events $\{ X_{t,A_j} = x^{}_{A_j} \}$, $j \in M$, where
+This counts how often one obtains sequence $x$ when performing the above procedure on a population $Z_t$ and all combinations of individuals are included.
+Since we draw the labels $\pazocal{L}_j$ with replacement (and therefore independently), we can decompose the counting measure